-If no trademark or copyright is disputed, the case can be judged either by a civil court or by a commercial court, depending on the identity of the parties (merchant or non-merchant).
+If no trademark or copyright is disputed, the case can be judged either by a civil or commercial court, depending on the identity of the parties (merchant or non-merchant).
 Parties are not required to be represented by an attorney-at-law in the commercial courts.